bigyihsuan/nice-expr/doc/decl-assign.md

 }; // 20.2

 {
-    set foo is 1234; // can set on outside variables, but they won't change the outside value println(foo);
+    set foo is 1234; // can reassign outside variables, but they won't change the outside value println("inside anonymous block", foo);
 }; // block not attached to anything

-println(quux, foo, bar, baz);
+println("at the end", quux, foo, bar, baz);
 ```